alibarisoztekin/jdoku/README.md

 throws BoardException if .txt File within name specification is not found

     { additionally Driver interface provides decoupling of UI logic and instantion with start()}

+- Task 3:

+There's semantic coupling between New Game view and Difficulty and Console driver a better implementation of difficulty selection logic would be beneficial

+Logic between Sudoku Board and Game can be better implemented

+Unit testing of model and persistence packages is also lacking coverage and needs more tests